 Challenge your limits.”Anonymous

 Actually, a number of products can be developed from camel milk including milk powders and drinkable fermented products.
-Camel milk has special taste and flavor and may feel different or unliked by some consumers.
-However, other consumers who are used to it do not substitute it with cow milk despite its higher price (camel milk is 3-10 times more expensive than cow milk, depending on country).
+Camel milk has a special taste and flavor and may feel different or unliked by some consumers.
+However, other consumers who are used to it do not substitute it with cow milk despite its higher price (camel milk is 3-10 times more expensive than cow milk, depending on the country).
 Some consumers believe that raw camel milk is more healthy than pasteurized milk but raw camel milk might be contaminated with unhealthy bacteria.
 The shelf-life of camel milk is longer than that of cow milk and, therefore, quality standards need to be developed for camel milk.

 Research is creating new knowledge.